-- Set up traffic management (TM) and mark out site
+- Set up traffic management (TM) and mark out site;

-- Mill out old surface course
+- Mill out old surface course to various depths of up to 130mm;

-- Lay new surface course
+- Lay new surface course;

-- Roll surface and allow it to go off
+- Roll surface and allow it to set:

-- Mark out lining schedule on site
+- · Mark out lining schedule on site; and

-- Remove TM and open road
+- Remove TM and open road.

-- Lining/studding may be carried out at a later date under mobile TM or lane closures
+- Lining/studding may be carried out at a later date under mobile TM or lane closures.

-The works are currently programmed to be completed within the 2022/2023 financial year (February 2023 to March 2023 inclusive).
-However, works may be delayed into the first half of the 2023/2024 financial year (April to November 2023 inclusive).
-Works are expected to be completed over five days during daytime working hours (07:00 - 19:00); however, changes in the programme may result in the need for night works.
-Traffic management (TM) is currently unconfirmed; however it is anticipated that this will consist of lane closures with convoy.
+The works are currently programmed to be completed within the 2023/2024 financial year (June 2023 to March 2024 inclusive).
+Works are expected to be completed over five days by utilising a daytime working pattern; however, changes in the programme may result in the need for night-works.

+Traffic management (TM) is still to be confirmed; however, it is anticipated that this will consist of single lane closures with convoy.
 If the programme changes, this may result in amendments to the exact TM requirements.
-Where required, alternative pedestrian routes will be included in the TM setup.